38 Arietis

+Rober L. Millis discovered that 38 Arietis is a variable star, at Lowell Observatory, in October 1966.
+The discovery was announced in 1967.
+It was given its variable star designation, UV Arietis, in 1970.

 The spectrum of this star matches a stellar classification of A7 III-IV, with the luminosity class of III-IV indicating it shows traits part way between the subgiant and giant star stages of its evolution.
 It is a Delta Scuti variable with a period of 0.0355 days (51 minutes) and a magnitude change of 0.040.
 This star is larger than the Sun, with more than double the Sun's radius and 11 times the luminosity.
 This energy is being radiated into outer space from the atmosphere at an effective temperature of 7,638 K, giving it the white-hued glow of an A-type star.